 Witness Arnett, in contrast, testified that Blue Ridge's poles are not essential facilities to Charter because more than half of Charter's distribution infrastructure in North Carolina is placed underground and because some telephone companies have shifted their facilities from overhead to underground.
 [Arnett, Tr.
 Vol. 2, pp. 92-94] He testified that one of the telephone companies that currently attaches to Blue Ridge's poles removed approximately 1,400 of its total of 27,000 attachments from Blue Ridge's poles in the last five years.
 [Arnett, Tr.
 Vol. 3, p.
 13.]
-He accepted, however, Charter's representation that it would cost about \$45,109.40 per mile to move its aerial construction underground.
-[Arnett, Tr.
-Vol. 2, p.
-85.]
-And none of Blue Ridge's witnesses addressed the feasibility of moving Charter's existing facilities off Blue Ridge's poles or how Charter could afford to continue to provide service if doing so required an additional investment of more than \$45,000 per mile to serve what witness Mullins notes is a small number of households per mile in Blue Ridge's service territory.
-[Mullins, Tr.
-Vol. 3, pp. 228-29.]
-Although witness Arnett argued that a facility may not be deemed to be an "essential facility" if it is replaceable, even at a much higher cost, he acknowledged that he may be mistaken as to how to define an essential facility.
-[Arnett, Tr.
-Vol. 3, p.
-11.]
+He accepted, however, Charter's representation that it would cost about \$45,109.40 per mile to move its aerial construction

-Witness Arnett did not employ any economic or cost-causation principles to support his opinion that Charter should equally share on a per-capita basis the costs of monopoly rents."); see also Common Carrier Bureau Cautions Owners of Utility Poles, 1995 FCC LEXIS 193, \1 (1995) ("Utility poles, ducts and conduits are regarded as essential facilities, access to which is vital for promoting the deployment of cable television systems"); FCC v.
+&lt;sup>46 See, e.g., Nat'l Cable & Telecomm.
+Ass'n, Inc. v.
+Gulf Power Co., 534 U.S. 327, 330 (2002) ("[Cable companies have] found it convenient, and often essential, to lease space for their cables on telephone and electric utility poles.
+Utilities, in turn, have found it convenient to charge monopoly rents."); see also Common Carrier Bureau Cautions Owners of Utility Poles, 1995 FCC LEXIS 193, \1 (1995) ("Utility poles, ducts and conduits are regarded as essential facilities, access to which is vital for promoting the deployment of cable television systems"); FCC v.
 Florida Power Corp., 480 U.S. 245, 247 (1987) ("[I]n most instances underground installation of necessary cables is impossible or impractical.
 Utility company poles provide, under such circumstances, virtually the only practical physical medium for the installation of television cables.").

-Although witness Arnett testified that there are situations where there is more than one pole line in Blue Ridge's service territory, he was unable to give any estimate as to how prevalent that situation is.
+&lt;sup>47 Although witness Arnett testified that there are situations where there is more than one pole line in Blue Ridge's service territory, he was unable to give any estimate as to how prevalent that situation is.
 [Arnett, Tr.
 Vol. 3, pp. 10-11.]